1995parham/saf/README.md

 Saf gets events from its producer side and publish them into NATS.
 The consumer side gets events from NATS and do the process which may takes time.
-The producer side here is an HTTP server.
+The producer side here is an HTTP server which validate the given event request, then after embedding trace information, it publishes event into the Jetstream.
-Stream created by the consumer side, and it is defined in `internal/cmq/cmq.go`.
+[Stream](https://docs.nats.io/nats-concepts/jetstream/streams) created by the consumer side, and it is defined in `internal/cmq/cmq.go`.

 Produce uses a same channel for all subjects and marshals data into JSON.